By Hugh Fraser

 How I subscribe

 I subscribe to podcasts using the IPP Podcast App on my Google Nexus 4 phone.
 It’s a functional rather than a beautiful app, but it works for me better than any others I have tried.
-It downloads and stores mp3 files on my phone so that I can listen while I am walking the park.
+It downloads and stores mp3 files on my phone so that I can listen while I am walking to the park.
 I have a pair of folding Sony headphones.
 I also love a very aesthetically pleasing app called Feedly which I use for both news feeds and podcasts, but it does not download and store podcasts locally – so I can only use it when I am in range of Wifi.

 I’ve listed a few BBC Podcasts, but the independents are worthy to rank alongside them showing that podcasting does not need a big budget or state funding to be good.